-Have you ever arrived at a fine new hotel, anxious to check in and get to your accommodations as quickly as possible because you've simply got to use the bathroom?
-If your answer is yes, then perhaps you've encountered an additional fixture next to the toilet that is unfamiliar.
-It is a bidet (pronounced bih-day).
+Have you ever arrived at a fine new hotel, anxious to check-in and get to your accommodations as quickly as possible because you've simply got to use the bathroom?
+Whether or not you were having an emergency, you may have encountered an additional fixture next to the toilet that is unfamiliar.
+It is called a bidet (pronounced bih-day).
+Although the word derives from French, there are actually more bidets in Italy, where 97% of households contain one.

 A bidet looks like and may resemble the adjacent toilet in style and color, but it does not have a lid and is usually somewhat smaller.
 Bidets come in a variety of colors and styles that, in most cases, match the toilet.
-A popular bidet made by Kohler, model K-4886-O is in the traditional Memoirs® style collection.
-It stands 15 inches tall and comes in a range of nine colors, from white to black.
+A popular bidet made by Kohler is in the traditional Memoirs style collection.
+It stands 15 inches tall and comes in a range of seven colors, from white to black.

 When you are fortunate enough to have a bidet in your bathroom, take advantage of it and use it after each time you use the toilet.